Prudhvi-pln/udb/README.md

 ## Insipiration

 It is ia good weekend and you found a good anime to watch.
-But the effort of downloading all episodes (especially it is One Piece 😅), the pain is unimaginable.
+But the effort of downloading all episodes (especially for One Piece 😅), the pain is unimaginable.
 So, this is created to help all such troubled souls.
 As Ikta Solorok once said: `Laziness is the mother of evolution`

 ## Overview